This FAQ should help HPC2N users answer common questions regarding:

 Q: Why can't I login with SSH Key-Based Authentication?

 A: This method of authentification is explicitly disabled on HPC2N's systems.
-The main reason for this is that is doesn't work with AFS, the filesystem we are using.
 If you want to use passwordless authentification, you can access HPC2N's systems through GSSAPI-aware SSH clients.
 GSSAPI allows you to type your password once when obtaining your Kerberos ticket, and while that ticket is valid you don't have to retype your password.
 There is a little more information about this on our login/password page.

 Q: What is the maximum time a job can run?